 How to Apply

-While a professional referral is not mandatory for application to CASH, it is highly recommended that a mental health or social service worker assist in filling out and submitting the application.
-Some participating agencies do not accept applications that are not professionally referred.
-Others may require additional information from 3rd parties after the application is reviewed.
-An applicant may significantly limit their housing options by applying without a referral.
-Please call 416 539-0690 ext 254 for more information.
+While a professional referral is not mandatory for your application to The Access Point, it is highly recommended that a mental health or social service worker assist you in filling out and submitting your application.
+Please note that some participating agencies do not accept applications that are not professionally referred.
+Others may require additional information from a 3rd party after the application is reviewed.